Theobald Walter, 1st Chief Butler of Ireland: Career

 Theobald founded the Abbey of Woney, in the townland of Abington (Mainistir Uaithne, meaning "the monastery of Uaithne"), of which nothing now remains, near the modern village of Murroe in County Limerick Ireland around 1200.
 He also founded the Cockersand Abbey in Lancaster, Abbey of Nenagh in County Tipperary, and a monastic house at Arklow in County Wicklow.

-Marriage and Children
+Marriage and children

 Theobald married Maud le Vavasour (1176–1226), heiress of Robert le Vavasour, a baron of Yorkshire, John Lodge in the Peerage of Ireland in 1789 gave the year as 1189, but on no apparent authority, as no other author follows him on this.
+Their children were Theobald le Botiller, 2nd Chief Butler of Ireland and Maud.

-He died on 4 February 1206 at Arklow Castle and was buried at Wotheney Abbey.
+Theobald died on 4 February 1206 at Arklow Castle and was buried at Wotheney Abbey.